The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 The entire length of the route from the A55 to the BCP is currently subject to a no waiting order which is denoted by the existing double yellow lines.
 The enforcement of this order will continue to be applied by Isle of Anglesey County Council.

-What measures would be introduced to reduce noise once the site is operational?
+What measures will be introduced to reduce noise once the site is operational?

 Multiple mitigation measures will be put in place to reduce the impact of noise on local residents, heritage, landscape and local ecology.